AI Governance Association

 Promoting Innovation: AI Governance should not constrain AI use; rather, it should be implemented to promote innovation, enable the creation of new services, address social issues, and enhance productivity.

-Building a Shared Understanding of AI Governance for Companies
+Building a Shared Understanding of AI Governance Among Member Companies

-We provide a venue where companies tackling AI adoption in Japan can share AI Governance practices and discuss what good governance should look like.
+We provide a venue where companies navigating AI adoption in Japan can share AI Governance practices and discuss what effective governance looks like in practice.
 Our current agenda includes the following:

 Promoting the AI Governance Action Agenda

-We review and update the "AI Governance Action Agenda" — a framework outlining the values that companies leveraging AI should achieve and the broad set of actions required to do so — and develop and operate "AI Governance Navi," a self-assessment tool to support implementation.
+We review and update the "AI Governance Action Agenda" — a framework outlining the values that companies deploying AI should uphold, and the broad set of actions required to realize them — and develop and operate "AI Governance Navi," a self-assessment tool to support implementation.

 Creating Opportunities for Member Companies to Share Information on AI Governance